ragibson/levy-stable-benchmarks/README.md

 <a name = "FAQ11"></a>
 ##### I know of a Python library that is missing from this benchmark.
 Can you add it?

-Yes (assuming its publicly available), please raise an issue and I'll try to add it.
+Yes (assuming it's publicly available), please raise an issue and I'll try to add it.